Analysis of a finite element method for second order uniformly elliptic PDEs in non-divergence form: Introduction

 \end{itemize}

 A natural question is whether it is possible to design one numerical method for both linear elliptic PDE in non-divergence form and the elliptic HJB equation on Lipschitz polyhedra in $\mathbb{R}^{d}$ ($d=2,3$) and achieve optimal convergence in discrete $W^{2,p}$-norm to the strong solution with a wide range of $p$.
+We give positive answer in this paper.